cyrus-education/cyrus-education.github.io/portfolio/digitalmuseum.md

 ---

 > IG digital museum focused on creating realistic online museum experience.
-Researched on the different experience of physical museums, this flash website started from user perspectives.
-Using user interviews, persona, secondary research and information architecture, we aimed at providing a desirable experience and provide knowledge to the users.
+Researched on the experience of physical museums, this flash website started from user perspectives, we aimed at providing a desirable online museum visiting experience and let the viewers immersed in the information.

 ##### Demo Video
 {% include vimeoPlayer.html id=106237744 %}